marketingseminar/marketingseminar.github.io/index.md

 <br>
 <br>

-This page contains schedule for the *Quantitative Marketing Methods PhD Seminar* sponsored by the [Marketing Division](http://www8.gsb.columbia.edu/faculty-research/divisions/marketing) of [Columbia Business School](http://www8.gsb.columbia.edu/).
+This is a home page of the *Quantitative Marketing Methods PhD Seminar* at [Columbia Business School](http://www8.gsb.columbia.edu/).
+We are sponsored by the [Marketing Division](http://www8.gsb.columbia.edu/faculty-research/divisions/marketing).

 The purpose of the seminar is to facilitate sharing of knowledge among students on various quantitative methodologies applicable in marketing.